airbytehq/airbyte/docs/integrations/destinations/aws-datalake.md

 # AWS Datalake

 ## Overview

-The AWS-Datalake destination connector allows you to sync data to AWS.
+The AWS Datalake destination connector allows you to sync data to AWS.
 It will write data as JSON files in S3 and update the Glue data catalog so that the data is available throughout other AWS services such as Athena, Glue jobs, EMR, Redshift, etc.